-

 If there's a typhoon:

-Contact your airline for the latest flight information.
+Contact your airline or travel provider for the latest flight information.

 More information:

 The Philippines is located on the Ring of Fire.
 Earthquakes and volcanic eruptions are common.
-It may take some time for full services to resume.
+Following an earthquake or volcanic eruption, there may be disruptions to essential services.

 Monitor media reports and follow the advice of the local authorities.